İzzet İnce

 İzzet İnce (born June 28, 1981, in Kütahya) is a Turkish weightlifter competing in the –85 kg division.
 He is 1.72 m tall.

 He participated at the 2004 Summer Olympics in Athens, Greece and at the 2008 Summer Olympics in Beijing, China without achieving a podium result.
-In Beijing, he got injured at his right leg during his attempt to lift 190.0 kg by clean and jerk after having successfully finished the snatch session with 170.0 kg.
+In Beijing, his right leg was injured during his attempt to lift 190.0 kg by clean and jerk after having successfully finished the snatch session with 170.0 kg.

 He won the 2004 European Weightlifting Championships held in Kyiv, Ukraine.
-Also he won the silver medal at the 2007 European Weightlifting Championships held in Strasbourg, France.
+Also, he won the silver medal at the 2007 European Weightlifting Championships held in Strasbourg, France.